Shanhhu Lee

 bluebird is the symbol of happiness.
 I have bluebirds too in my garden.

 Shanhu, you are a master gardener.
-It’s my therapy to work in the garden.
+I converse with mother in the garden.